 David joined RECON in 2017 as a survey technician.
 His drilling and environmental experience in the oilfields of the North Slope of Alaska has given him a unique perspective on the surveyor’s role.
 He continues to build on his experience and has begun to lead in the field as party chief and stand out in the office as a CAD & GIS Specialist.
 As a lifelong Alaska resident with a background in the geology field and a can-do attitude, David is a natural fit for the RECON team.

-David received his BS in Geology from University of Alaska Fairbanks in 2013.
-He obtained an associate degree in Geomatics in 2019 from University of Alaska Anchorage and his LSIT in August of 2020.
+David earned his BS in Geology from University of Alaska Fairbanks in 2013 and his associate degree in Geomatics in 2019 from University of Alaska Anchorage.
+He earned his LSIT certification in August of 2020 and his commercial Remote Pilot Certificate rating (Part 107) in 2018.

 Zack Steer, Logistics Manager